University Description

 Meharry Medical College was one of six medical institutions established between the years of 1876 and 1900 in the state of Tennessee.[9]
 These schools were founded after the end of the Civil War when slaves had been freed and there were as yet few African-American physicians, and many freedmen in need of health care.

-Graduation Rate: 46.7% Acceptance Rate: 1.19% Student Faculty Ratio: 3:1 School Setting: Urban Notable Alumni: Rufus Herve Bacote,Hastings Banda,Edward Willard Bates,Rolf G. Behrents,Carl Bell (physician),Kofi Boahene,Clara Brawner,Winston C. Hackett,John Henry Hale,William M. Hampton,Homer Harris,Corey Hébert,Nelson Adams
+Graduation Rate: 46.7% Acceptance Rate: 1.19% Student Faculty Ratio: 3:1 School Setting: urban Notable Alumni: Rufus Herve Bacote,Hastings Banda,Edward Willard Bates,Rolf G. Behrents,Carl Bell (physician),Kofi Boahene,Clara Brawner,Winston C. Hackett,John Henry Hale,William M. Hampton,Homer Harris,Corey Hébert,Nelson Adams

 Academic Programs